Bill Gunston: Author and editor

 Gunston attended the Northampton Engineering College until 1951 then he joined the staff of Flight International magazine, where, writing as "W.T.G.", he was appointed Technical Editor in April 1955.
 From 1969, he was part of the production team on the annual publication Jane's All the World's Aircraft, editing the 2015/16 edition.
 He was editor of Jane's Aero-Engines from 1995 to 2007.

 Family life and death

-Gunston married Margaret who had been his secretary and they had two daughters.
+Gunston married Margaret Jolliff, who had been his secretary, and they had two daughters.
 He died on 1 June 2013.